Armenia–European Union relations: 2025

-On 11 January 2025, EU Foreign Affairs and Security Policy Chief Spokesperson Anitta Hipper announced that the EU would examine the draft law on Armenia's EU integration process and meet with Armenian officials.
-On 12 February 2025, Armenia's parliament approved a bill known as the EU Integration Act, during its first reading, officially endorsing Armenia's EU accession.
-Prime Minister of Armenia Nikol Pashinyan confirmed that the country will go ahead with its plans to join the EU in spite of warnings from Russia.

-On 26 March 2025, following the second and final reading of the EU Integration Act, Armenia's parliament adopted the bill with a majority of 64 parliamentarians voting to approve it.
-The bill calls on the Armenian government to begin the process of gaining membership of the EU.
-On 4 April 2025, President of Armenia Vahagn Khachaturyan signed the bill, officially becoming law.
-This makes the European integration of Armenia formally part of Armenian legislation.
-In an interview published on 1 May 2025, the European Commissioner for Neighbourhood and Enlargement, Marta Kos, confirmed that Armenia has not yet submitted an application for EU membership.

 On 30 June 2025, the High Representative of the Union for Foreign Affairs and Security Policy Kaja Kallas welcomed Armenia's decision to adopt a law launching the process of EU accession and on Armenia's commitment to advancing its relationship with the EU.
 She also announced a political agreement between EU and Armenian negotiators on a new Partnership Agenda, which sets joint priorities in the areas of economic development, security, and resilience.

 On 14 July 2025, Pashinyan met with European Council President Antonio Costa and European Commission President Ursula von der Leyen in Brussels to reaffirm Armenia's deepening partnership with the European Union.
 President Costa and President von der Leyen welcomed the passing of the EU Integration Act by Armenia, with President von der Leyen stating "Europe stands shoulder to shoulder with Armenia.
 European and Armenian relations are now closer than ever before."
 On 8 August 2025, the EU announced that it welcomed the peace agreement signed between Armenia and Azerbaijan and that the EU fully supports the normalization process between Armenia and Azerbaijan.